radoslaw-panuszewski/radoslaw-panuszewski/README.md

 ### `$ whoami`

-Build Engineer in [Kotlin](https://github.com/JetBrains/kotlin) at JetBrains; Gradle freak; still believing in Open Source 😄
+Build Engineer in [Kotlin](https://github.com/JetBrains/kotlin) at JetBrains; Gradle freak; still believing that Open Source is the right thing to do 🫡

 ### `$ ls ~/open-source-projects`